AntonVonDelta/ShadowNLight/README.md

 # Programming
 The code implements useful classes like Point,Segment,Line,Frustum,Light every class built on previous one.
+From the code-length point of view everything could have been achieved with far less code.
+This is possible with the Fancy mode that cuts almost half of the implementation but at cost of processing(not so bad).
+It draws lines from source to some max-distance from 0 to 360.
+When doing so it checks for intersections of this "ray" with visible objects(one can even skip the calculation of visible objects and just pass as argument to "fillAdvanced" the lines[] array).

 Point class implements routines such as : distance to another point

 Segment class:  extend either ends,intersection with other segment(returns 0,point or common/shared segment),contains point.
 Also provides useful data about the segment such as its angle and whetever it is vertical or not and even its defining function(based on an x it returns a value y).